Home Buying Education

 Fixed-Rate Mortgage

-• Same interest rate for life of loan
+• Interest rate remains the same for the life of the loan

 Adjustable-Rate Mortgage (ARM)